 With its standard 19x8.5-inch wheels and available Active Damper System, the ZDX offers an excellent blend of all-season handling capability.
 Focusing on a passionate European driving experience, while also providing sophisticated control of NVH, the ZDX is a supremely comfortable long-distance machine and an exhilarating partner on back roads.

 The overall dynamic target for the Acura ZDX was to provide sports sedan-like ride and handling without compromising ground clearance and all-weather handling performance.
 Built for driving passion, the ZDX achieves these three main goals:

 - Exciting on-road, track-quality handling for driving enthusiasts

-For general driving conditions, Acura targeted a smooth ride with extremely accurate vehicle control-all while limiting NVH.
-In addition, the available Integrated Dynamics System (IDS), which includes Active Damping System (ADS), allows drivers to switch between Comfort and Sport modes, expanding the personality of the ZDX.
-The range between the two settings is significantly wider compared to the damper systems offered on the BMW X6 and Infiniti FX35.
-In addition, for the first time in Acura history, steering performance is linked to ADS to better suit the driver's wishes.
+For general driving conditions, Acura simultaneously targeted a smooth ride with extremely accurate vehicle control— all while limiting NVH.
+In addition, the available Integrated Dynamics System (IDS), which includes Active Damping System (ADS), allows the driver to switch between Comfort and Sport modes, expanding the personality of the ZDX.
+The range between the two damper settings is significantly wider compared to the damper systems offered on the BMW X6 and Infiniti FX35.
+In addition, with IDS the steering performance is linked to ADS to better suit the performance desires of the driver.

-Two typical scenarios where the Active Damper System suspension will shine:
+Two typical scenarios where the Active Damper System (ADS) suspension shines: